The Final Round: Gameplay

 When a one-player game is started, one of two different boxers can be selected by pressing the one or two player button.
 The player then allocates 100 points between three different skills (Speed, Power, and Stamina).
 A high "Speed" level makes a boxer move and punch faster.
 A high "Power" level makes a boxer cause more damage when punching, and a high "Stamina" level makes a boxer endure more damage and recover more energy after being knocked down.

 Joe Vulcan stuns Red Falco with a powerful Uppercut.

 When a two-player game is started, both boxers allocate their points and fight against each other.
 The winner stays, while the loser may get a rematch by inserting another coin.
 During a normal game, a second player can buy-in and challenge at any time (except during "training sessions").

 The player uses the joystick to move around the ring, as well as three buttons: face punch, body punch, and block punch.
 During a bout, the block punch button protects the player's fighter from enemy attacks and switches the character's guard between face and body each time it is pressed.
 The two punch buttons may be used alternately to pull out combinations or a "Super Punch".

 If the player is knocked down, they must shake the joystick and press the buttons repeatedly to refill a bar and get back to their feet.
-Failing to do so will result in a Knockout loss.
-If any fighter is knocked down three times in a round, a TKO (Technical Knockout) will occur.
-These are highlighted with a special animation of the defeated boxer crumbling to the canvas.
 If all three rounds are fought, the judges pick the winner by decision.
 Each opponent has his own, unique fighting style with strengths and weaknesses.
+Fights can be won by either knockout, technical knockout or the judges' decision.
+These are highlighted with a special animation of the defeated boxer crumbling to the canvas.